WebOrigami/docs/src/content/framework/intro7.md

 greetings = map(team.yaml, =greet(name)):
 ```

-The earlier formulas each defined a single virtual file like `title` or `hello.html`.
-The new `greetings` formula here defines a virtual _graph_ of things — a virtual folder of virtual files.
-The new graph will have the same keys `team.yaml`, but the values will be determined by evaluating the sub-expression `=greet(name)`.
+The earlier formula for `index.html` defined a single virtual file.
+The new `greetings` formula here defines a virtual _graph_ of things: a virtual folder of virtual files.
+The new graph will have the same integer keys as `team.yaml`, but the values will be determined by evaluating the sub-expression `=greet(name)`.

-<span class="tutorialStep"></span> View the `src` folder in the served site.
-(If using StackBlitz, you can refresh the pane showing the site by clicking the small Refresh icon above that pane.)
+<span class="tutorialStep"></span> View the `.svg` page in the served site.

 You will see a new entry for a virtual `greetings` folder.
 If you click on that `greetings` folder, you'll see a list of links labeled with the indices of the array: 0, 1, 2, (and more if you entered more names).
 Clicking an index will take you to a page like `src/greetings/1`, which says "Hello, Bob!"